MahdiTavakol/Courses-EPCC-OpenMP-MandelbrotSet/README.md

 # Courses-EPCC-OpenMP-Mandelbrot_set
-A OpenMP c/c++ codes to obtain and visualize the Mandelbrot set
+A series of OpenMP c/c++ codes to obtain and visualize the Mandelbrot set